 Research what each facility has to offer before making a decision.
 Make sure that the treatment facility chosen has Joint Commission Accreditation.
 This basically means that it meets a certain standard of care.

 When choosing a codeine addiction treatment facility, most people will quickly learn that there are two different types of rehabs: inpatient rehab and outpatient rehab.
 They differ in the level of care that they can provide.
-The Evergreen at Northpoint is an outpatient treatment center.
+Northpoint the Evergreen is an outpatient treatment center.
 Let’s take a look at the differences between the two:

 Each type of rehab program can offer different pros and cons.
 As an addiction to codeine is generally considered fairly mild, most drug users can get away with opting for outpatient care.

-There are many benefits associated with choosing an outpatient treatment center, like The Evergreen at Northpoint, which is located in Everett, Washington.
+There are many benefits associated with choosing an outpatient treatment center, like Northpoint the Evergreen, which is located in Everett, Washington.
 Let’s take a look at some of the reasons why some codeine addicts will prefer an outpatient program over an inpatient one.

 Although outpatient treatment programs require less commitment than inpatient treatment programs, this doesn’t mean that they’re not a good option.
 Studies show that outpatient treatment programs are just as effective as inpatient ones.